theloneexplorerquest/study-notes/DDIA/Storage and Retrieval.md

 1. copy-on-write instead of WAL and concurrency.
 2. store abbreviating of a key (boundary information is all we need).
 3. additional pointer for the tree so leaf can go to sibling without jumping back to parents

+## Comparing B-tree and LSM-trees
+1. read: B-tree>LSM tree (the need to check different ds)
+2. wrote: LSM-tree>B-tree
+### advantage of LSM
+1. B-tree need to write data twice, also need to write an entire page even a few bytes changed.
+2. LSM write data multiple times due to compaction- write amplification
+3. write amplifcation: LSM< B-tree. sequentially write SST is faster than random write.
+So SST write throught is better.
+4. LSM is smaller, B-tree leave disk space unused dur to fragmentation.
+### Downside of LSM-tree
+1. compactino can interfere on going performance and read and write: a request need to wait while the disk finish an expensive compaction.
+2. The disk finite write bandwidth needs to be shared between initial write and compaction thread.
+It could happen that compaction cannot keep up with incoming write.
+3. B-tree is good because each key is in one place: strong transactional semantics.
+## Other index structure
+k-v index are like primary index in relational database.
+It is very common to have secondary indexes.
+Secondary index is not unique.